djeada/Frontend-Notes/notes/02_css.md

    box-shadow: 0px 0px 5px #ccc;
 }
 ```

 <p align="center">
   <img src="https://user-images.githubusercontent.com/37275728/185159826-14526321-a3c0-4726-bd15-711cd7221cf6.PNG" width=400 />
 </p>

 In the above example, we have a container with a row of three boxes.
-The boxes are all the same size, but the container is set to flex-direction: column.
-This means that the boxes will be stacked vertically.
+The boxes are all the same size, but the container is set to `flex-direction: row`.
+This means that the boxes will be laid out horizontally.
 The boxes are also centered in the container.

 Links: